fennebat/-/README.md

-If u would like to ask me for inspo on something of mine, [here](https://rentry.co/boying) r all of my socials :)
+If you would like to ask me for inspiration, [here](https://rentry.co/boying) are all of my socials :)

-also dont post my skins on pinterest or anything else 💀
+Also, don't post my skins on Pinterest or anything else Because I WILL find them 💀